 fractional

 factorial design method.
-The first- order of
+The first-

 tool life

-mathematical model are formulated to predict tool life with a power form equation using cutting parameters.
+formulated to predict tool life with a power form equation using cutting parameters.
 The

 cuffing tests are conducted with Cubic Boron Nitride (CBN) as cutting tool when turning of titanium in dry condition.
 Keyword: machinability, tool life, cutting condition, fractional factorial, predicted equation INTRODUCTION Machinability data of titanium is usually obtained from the experimental work.
 The material is machined by varying only one cutting variable at a time while holding the other variables constant and known as one-variable-at-a-time (OVAT).
 This method is time consuming and requiring in large cost.
 The condition become much worse when the combination of work piece and cutting tool materials are expensive.
 The most experimenters have been using statistical design of experiment (DOE) despite of using one-factor-at-a-tir,ne to save cost and time.

-Statistical design of experiment is the process of planning the experiments so that the appropriate data should be collected which may be analyzed by statistical methods resulting in
+be collected which may be analyzed by statistical methods resulting in

 Ed.ited by: Azomi hharim et al. sswmtuhuocdedirynealatsu1lsrtohsnpainintingvidteTlseiisttigasfaneptaeieusesimbdl,seoa^femnteoetd'+smrviagatnk(eTeif,iic-pc6aurnAetttdrin-idc4gctvitod)o.nerspIitnthtihs,faunttnoeacocfetfliesogcsntearotoyhmretooecptrBe"ym.Nuaptnitlooodnyosltcohloiefoenodn.rei.titoTicnhasel rveasluiTdlhteathneodbdojaebtcajetiuvcnetiivfooefrcmthoinetycsluatusniddoynrseisd-u(rcMoeoentshttgaJobtomritsahelrtnyhuermgtuogeorr)l.olDifreeesfiiflgoiinmao"etfnoetrx.pceBriNmecnutttcinagn EXPERIMENTAL METHOD Design of Experiment fmdu1mfaipeuIlusnrefseeelaaaesxoliltexvavonlseercpcadpeeaIi'wiidAfrtrtTenmgealflmaocisst2orsninhychcrniueefnqmsit'it'peftuasoemtiohfem-ATeeoefiloxrlsr,el2alrenhsim,anpa.sfwkacnpseffnteloToa'ratt(usplehuahrlsTo2nhcl(fiemlxeftmceifghrtawehdtcaaprote.bfaceerifiecfenororrtaeteunathistdu2rdnarciokeroitcik-ktrmeatealr-ostion,t9isninrrsrefwdforree.sdeargdseonifmnotrsc)netasltstahrftrcp-toeiereoioircgorosaei.tidmrannrlhrmasnctsgelifddJtgoeacnateiopsaurd*seuddlctcitiaosdiosg{srumalteany,ehyo,itnltrixreihn.xirreiyfwn"lgpaimrtaiupcost*a.huhhee;ne,riploaifla"teTeerrar-"dufioaiideahrenmbrmnre;ser)cinren'xm;Gt;.eoedteeslh;ia.*pGi"nnoo"Jqrntefee;liftg*rrun.tlenfrdawbrrnitasccamntendpcaoeulrotso"sy"eetamta.-ln*iouai,-ltgspnoesryrur'ndbanenvtiituvi"4ipdgmineseussrce.nin"ottsirr'bssisuphlm/s/*,si2Luogoao"eloo.Tapai"mnfrf"sa"rrftobarms6naerprole;obvlgatyicdprner;ro."Potuarlrt";ritrtalhsutrerJch,;cJlthe"t"itpoo.se?nheirtrna*s;geohewseniJtpidrtnrsoreseld-ttIimiee"ytrsunea-pdncsld.siiedaarbbee,eiiuiaf.gvrrynrltrltryeeactehe"yhnaitfahntemapnlooseciserrcgoarirrdut.toenetamafinneorhntrmksyaediaeanaennehcrebnfratdncmiisactlginfiyedioeltlnfocouohegeoxsnatsfmnseddvocaprirttgraoratiiecm_onodsiosnrwgnntrioengnofiaeomiaritrtsdsbsnrnthyhdttihifeelhgaleaeueo2yeonleanlsrty_lfftl a mctdaoeaknpecTtshhsihdinoieinsifrntecogsdututiaandcasdycneaodpuuercsneneBtsdspNtehotnhnetcseoevsn.aifmtrreaTiuanchrbtt.teliaeoTnrsnheeael"oaluttiofsoaonuvclsa.thiorriiir"*appia,trisrob"senuaetswrnofetdfeaebdunscuiagteinsunJ;ofGootm"llf,oiul&-wc;irp'rir*,n'ie"ndgrrui:inmdgicneurgnenstinsppgmoeneefostdhre"cosefdea.eandrIde,t T: C(IPf d) * (1) cre'aaqltneu=sab-te(iomwznmirsiist/treteohnvbeti)ant,ointaohenreddlilfofderogemapintr.hitsmThmaoinyfiuclcoteuflost"r,(mqv-r,**"f)r*iora.enitdsnt.pode*pcrttr,ieeveolyit"ht,einccju,ttwrtirn,.gxt,"sfpreeahdrfeesc.(omTnhs/metainentqs)u.,aTftehioeisnd y lnT : InC + w ln V + y In;f+ x ln d (2) 230 Tool Life Assessment I]sing Fracti.onal Factorial Method in Turning of Titanium Alloy with CBN Cutting Tool This equation actually represents